-Private game reserves, particularly those in Botswana, have strict limitations on the amount of tourists allowed into the reserve.
+Private game reserves, particularly those in Botswana, have strict limitations on the number of tourists allowed into the reserve.
 The reason for this is twofold; to preserve the integrity of the ecosystem by reducing human traffic and to ensure a less crowded, more authentic safari experience.

-National parks have designated opening and closing times, which means that vehicles need to conduct their game viewing during the day time.
+National parks have designated opening and closing times, which means that vehicles need to conduct their game viewing during the daytime.
 Private reserves have no such limitations, so you can expect night game drives which bring their own unique surprises for guests.

-While accomodation for visitors in most national parks are pristine and well-maintained, if you want to experience true luxury then a private reserve is where you are most likely to find this.
+While accommodation for visitors in most national parks are pristine and well-maintained, if you want to experience true luxury then a private reserve is where you are most likely to find this.

 So how do I decide?

 If you are looking for an intimate and exclusive safari, then book a trip that includes a foray into a private concession.
 If you’re not fussy and don’t mind sharing your safari experience with plenty of people, then a national park stay is ideal.

 Or perhaps the best of both worlds is more up your alley.
 There are plenty of safari packages that include a stay at a private reserve, with the benefit of trips to the nearest national park, like the Botswana safari and Zimbabwe safari.